Genuine Opposition: Background

 The United Opposition coalition was created by Makati Mayor Jejomar Binay in June 2005 to unite all politicians who wished to impeach President Gloria Macapagal Arroyo.
 The UNO started scouting candidates for the Senate as early as October 2006 to claim a large share of the Senate seats.
 In January 2007, UNO started short-listing its nominees after many interested personalities wanted to join the opposition.
 The UNO changed its name on February 12, 2007, at the Club Filipino in San Juan, Metro Manila, to "Grand and Broad Coalition" (GBC).
 On February 15, 2007, the group changed its name again to "Genuine Opposition" (GO) after a meeting with Senate President Manny Villar in his office in Las Piñas.
 GO became the opposition coalition with eight parties under its wing, including its predecessor, UNO.
 Though Senate President Manny Villar and Senate Majority Leader Francis Pangilinan are running under the opposition, they remain independent candidates as in the 2001 election.
 On February 28, 2007, the Genuine Opposition dropped Francis Pangilinan as its adopted candidate.
 After the elections, GO reverted to being the United Opposition, with Binay as head, but still maintaining the support of the other parties that comprised GO.

 Slogans

 The first slogan is "PLAN Co REVOLT" (lit.
 'My Plan Is to Revolt'), meaning "Revolt against corruption and poverty".
-It is an acronym of the candidates' names, with P standing for Pimentel, L standing for Legarda, A standing for Alan, N standing for Noynoy, Co standing for Coseteng, R standing for Roco, E standing for Escudero, V standing for Villar, O standing for Osmeña, L standing for Lacson, and T standing for Trillanes.
+It is an acronym of the candidates' names, with P standing for Pimentel, L standing for Lacson, A standing for Alan, N standing for Noynoy, Co standing for Coseteng, R standing for Roco, E standing for Escudero, V standing for Villar, O standing for Osmeña, L standing for Legarda, and T standing for Trillanes.

 The second slogan is "Isang boto lang po, laban sa nakaupo".